 Revel in one of Galveston’s most famous staples at the Galveston Island Shrimp Festival, a celebration of the island’s seafood of choice.
 Enjoy sampling the best gumbo during the Gumbo Stroll, with cook-offs that include both professional chefs and talented at-home cooks.
 The entire family can take part in the event, including the Lil’ Shrimps Parade, Merchant Walkabout, and 5K Fun Run.

 A free annual event hosted by Mitchell Historic Properties, the Mini Monster Bash is an exciting way for families to get into the Halloween spirit.
 Come to Saengerfest Park for kid-friendly games, crafts, face-painting, and costume contests; then go trick-or-treating at participating businesses throughout the downtown area.
+Dates to be announced.

 Cruise down for the Lone Star Rally and experience the largest motorcycle rally in North America.
 The weekend includes custom bike, trike, and slingshot contests, live music, a sound-off competition, and a unique motorcycle rodeo featuring exciting trick riding and impressive shows of skill.